 Prescription decisions still require the expertise of healthcare providers.

-While PGx test results are an important tool that can guide prescription decisions, healthcare providers must consider them in the larger context of the patient.
+While PGx test results are an important tool that can help healthcare providers in making more informed prescription decisions, they must consider the results in the larger context of the patient.
 PGx test results are one piece of the puzzle, and the expertise of healthcare providers is still critical when prescribing medications.
-PGx test results and a healthcare provider’s expertise are a powerful combination.
+PGx test results and a healthcare provider’s expertise can be a powerful combination.

 Pharmacists are essential to implementing PGx testing at health systems.

 This was perhaps the most consistent theme that emerged throughout the conference.
 Everywhere I went, people were discussing the critical role of pharmacists and the need for them to be involved in applying PGx test results to patient care.
 I look forward to seeing how more health systems engage pharmacists in their PGx testing efforts.